herbs for menopause weight gain

 If you’d like to learn more about adaptogens, be sure to check out this guide which covers a variety of adaptogenic herbs for hormones and weight loss.

-Alternative adaptogenic herbs to try: maca, rhodiola rosea, schisandra.
+Alternative adaptogens to consider: maca, rhodiola rosea, schisandra.

 Reishi mushrooms are adaptogens.
 But unlike other adaptogens (like ashwagandha) that work directly on the HPA axis, reishi’s main focus is on boosting the immune system.